U.S. shale producers hit the brakes on 2019 spending

-NEW YORK/HOUSTON (Reuters) - U.S. shale producers are slamming the brakes on next year’s drilling with crude prices off 40 percent and mounting fears of oversupply, paring budgets that in some cases were set only weeks earlier.
+NEW YORK/HOUSTON, Dec 21 (Reuters) - U.S. shale producers are slamming the brakes on next year’s drilling with crude prices off 40 percent and mounting fears of oversupply, paring budgets that in some cases were set only weeks earlier.

 The reversal is alarming because blistering growth in shale fields has propelled U.S. crude output 16 percent to about 10.9 million barrels per day for 2018, above Saudi Arabia and Russia.
 Production has been expected to rise 11 percent more in 2019 as large oil firms and independents added wells this year.